 As you would expect, a Class 4 rated asphalt shingle will be thicker, like an architectural shingle.
 It will also be designed to withstand winds up to 110 miles per hour and survive hail better than Class 3 shingles.
 Asphalt is still asphalt in the end – which is a combination of a tar-like material combined with fiberglass and

 Beyond Asphalt, you have a lot of choices.
 New Roof Plus installs all of these.
 Here is a quick list and pages in our website where you can learn more about them:

 - Composite Shingle by Davinci

 - Metal Roofing

 - Euroshield Roofing – highest rated hail proof shingle

 - Flat Roofing – for mid-century modern homes and other residential flat roofs

 - Combination roofs – utilizing more than one material for architectural interest

 Now you know that your next asphalt roof, if that is what you choose, could be many different styles and of varying quality.
 To upgrade to a Class 4 shingle from a regular shingle is not that much of a difference in price.
-If you would like to get some ideas from New Roof Plus, we offer free roof inspections and estimates.
+If you would like to get some ideas from New Roof Plus, one of the leading roofing companies near Englewood CO, we offer free roof inspections and estimates.